The best local movers for Seattle to Baton Rouge moves

 - Baton Rouge’s population is about 70% less than Seattle.

-- Baton Rouge's public transportation has a score of 4 out of 10 versus Seattle's higher score of 8.
+- Baton Rouge’s public transportation score of 4 out of 10 is lower than Seattle’s score of 8.

 - Baton Rouge is less walkable than Seattle with a score of 39 out of 100 vs Seattle’s 74 out of 100.

-- Baton Rouge has a bike-friendliness score 44 out of 100, which means it isn't as accessible to and safe for cyclists as Seattle, which has a score of 71 out of 100.
+- Baton Rouge has a bike-friendliness score of 44 out of 100, which means it isn’t as accessible or safe for cyclists as Seattle, which has a score of 71.

 - Baton Rouge’s crime rate is lower than Seattle with a score of 2.0 compared to Seattle’s 58.88.
 This means that Baton Rouge neighborhoods are safer than 2.0% of all U.S. neighborhoods, and Seattle neighborhoods are safer than 58.88%.